Tony van Dorp

 His younger brother, Fred van Dorp, was also a water polo player, who participated in the 1960, 1964 and 1968 Olympics for the Netherlands, and played against his brother.
 One anecdote on this rivalry says that in the 1964 game, while Fred was preparing for a penalty shot, Tony thought that "Fred knows that I know that he always shoots to his right, so he will go to his left, and I'll play it that way.
 But then I thought that he would also realize this and not shoot to his left, so I went to his right … and there was the ball."

 In 1982, he was inducted into the USA Water Polo Hall of Fame.

-Tony van Dorp died of cancer in 2010 and was survived by his three children, Fred, Helen, Kristie, and four grandchildren.
+Tony van Dorp died of old age in 2010 and was survived by his three children, Fred, Helen, Kristie, and four grandchildren.